DevConf.US 2025

-Challenges in Productionizing Multi-Agent System
+Challenges in Building Multi-Agent System

-In this talk, we explore the practical challenges and engineering trade-offs involved in taking multi-agent AI systems from prototypes to production.
 After a brief overview of what constitutes an AI agent, we’ll trace the evolution of agentic workflows—from the explosive interest in AutoGPT in 2023, through the rise of visually empowered agents in 2024, to today’s surge of agentic AI across industries.
 We’ll then examine where and why businesses should deploy multi-agent architectures, highlighting key use cases in SaaS automation and domain-specific “Vertical AI.”

 On the engineering side, we dive into three core pain points: